levietanh0001/G16-Python-LIMS-Mod/README.md

 1. Run install-packages.bat
 2. Run run-main.bat to run the program
 ### Route 2
-1. Download the whole venv\output dir
+1. Download the whole output dir
-2. Go to venv\output\main
+2. Go to output\main
 3. Run main.exe

 ## About This Project